 As part of this standard, HIW questioned the service representatives about how, in the light of the impact of COVID-19, they have adapted their service.
 We explored whether management arrangements ensure that staff are suitable in their roles and are appropriately trained in order to provide safe and effective care.

 The key documents we reviewed included:

 - Statement of Purpose

 - Patient Information Leaflet

 - Ionising Radiation (Medical Exposure) Regulations (IRMER) audit

-- Radiation protection adviser (RPA) report

-- · Record card audit
+- Record card audit

 - Informed consent policies / procedures

 - Business continuity plan

 - Mandatory training records

+- The Regulation 23 (responsible individual visit) report.